What Health Hazards Are Lurking in Sewage Cleanup?

 • Disinfection and disposal of sewage and contaminated items are crucial to prevent the spread of parasites and protect public health.

-Recognizing that parasitic diseases can have serious consequences if proper precautions aren’t taken during sewage cleanup is important.
+Recognizing that parasitic diseases can have serious consequences if proper precautions aren’t taken during sewage cleanup is essential.
 Following the necessary preventive measures and maintaining good hygiene practices can significantly reduce the risk of contracting waterborne infections and protect yourself and the community from potential public health risks.

 Respiratory Issues